 - 1. Firefighters Pension Schemes on 1 April 2006 new financial arrangements were introduced for both the 1992 and the newly established 2006 Firefighter Pension Schemes.
 The Pension fund was established under the Firefighters Pension Fund Regulations 2006. - The Firefighters' Pension Scheme 2015 was introduced at the beginning of the financial year.
 This is a career average scheme, and is available to operational firefighters appointed on or after 1 April 2015.
 Serving firefighters will also have been transferred into the scheme, unless they have protected status under one of the existing schemes.
-The scheme is regulated by the Department of Communities and Local Government. - 2.
-The Pension Fund is regulated by Department of Communities and Local Government (DCLG), and the pension schemes are managed and administered locally by each Fire Authority.
+The scheme is regulated by the Home Office. - 2.
+The Pension Fund is regulated by Home Office, and the pension schemes are managed and administered locally by each Fire Authority.
 Both are unfunded, defined benefit schemes; contributions to the schemes are made by firefighters and employers, and paid into the Fund, from which most commutations and regular pension payments are made.
 Any deficit on the Fund will be met by Government, and any surplus at the end of the year will be repaid to Government. - 3.
-The Fund's financial statements do not take account of liabilities to pay pensions and other benefits after the period end; information on the Authority's long term pensions obligations can be found at note13 to the main financial statements. - 4.
-Employees and employers contribution levels are set nationally by DCLG and subject to triennial revaluation by the Government's Actuary Department. - 5.
-The accounts are prepared in accordance with the same Code of Practice and accounting policies as the main financial statements they can be found at page 21.
+The Fund's financial statements do not take account of liabilities to pay pensions and other benefits after the period end; information on the Authority's long term pensions obligations can be found at note 13 to the main financial statements. - 4.
+Employees and employers contribution levels are set nationally by the Home Office and subject to triennial revaluation by the Government's Actuary Department.